kariyushirao/sales_game/README.md

 A video demonstration of the Social Sales Game functionality is available on YouTube: https://www.youtube.com/watch?v=J5LWsjGL4sE

+The Excel file titled 'SocialSalesGame_Data.xlsx' contains data collected from MTurk Workers playing the Social Sales Game.
+The first tab of the Excel file contains a KEY that describes the contents of the file in further detail.

 An in-depth description of the Solo and Social version of The Sales Game is available in Section 3.1 of Rao (2021), starting on page 18: https://www.proquest.com/docview/2558047254?pq-origsite=gscholar&fromopenview=true